lnurl/luds/spec.md

 val linkingPrivKey = derivePrivateKey(walletMasterKey, hardened(138L) :: 0L :: BigInt(prefix).toLong :: Nil)
 val linkingKey = linkingPrivKey.publicKey
 ```

 User software:
-1. Scans a QR code and extracts `lnurl` from payment request: it must contain a `tag` query parameter with value set to `link` which means no HTTPS GET should be made yet.
-2. Displays a "Linkable payment" dialog which must include the following additional elements:
-	- Domain name extracted from `lnurl` query string.
-	- An ability to opt out into usual payment.
-This entails that service which offers linkable payments must be prepared for some users opting out, there has to be a way to still handle such situations correctly.
-3. Once accepted user software issues an HTTPS GET request using `<lnurl>&key=<hex(linkingKey)>`
-4. Receives a `{"status":"OK"}` / `{"status":"ERROR", "reason":"error details..."}` Json response.
-5. Fulfills a scanned Lightning invoice.

-## 4. Log in with Bitcoin Wallet
-`linkingKey` described in a previous use case can also be used to login user to a service or authorise sensitive actions (such as withdrawal) by signing a challenge.

-User software:
 1. Scans a QR code and decodes a query string which must contain the following query parameters: